 “I did everything I could today, and I’m happy with my race.
 Unfortunately, it wasn’t enough to change the championship standings but I don’t think I could have done any more.”

-Full race and provisional standings can be found here.
+Full race and provisional standings can be found on the 2019 seasons page.